 - Basic: Imply provides a Helm chart for deployment.
 See Kubernetes for more information.

 - Enhanced: Scripts further ease deployment by providing an interactive workflow for deploying Imply over Kubernetes and tighter integration with Kubernetes from the Manager UI.

-If you want the Imply control plane and data plane to reside entirely on your own managed VPC or network, you can use the Imply Private for Kubernetes deployment option.
+If you want the Imply control plane and data plane to reside entirely on your own managed VPC or network, you can use the Imply Enterprise for Kubernetes deployment option.